 The trucking industry is a $700 billion sector in America alone, and the demands are still increasing.
 Don’t be intimidated by the bigger trucking businesses, and start your company today.

-However, you should know that to establish a successful trucking firm, you’ll need to develop a solid business plan, research and meet the many legal requirements the industry mandates, and purchase and insure your assets as rigorously as possible.
+Knowing how to start a trucking company will come as you gain experience.
+But you’ll need to develop a solid business plan, research, and meet the industry’s many legal requirements.
+Then, purchase and insure your assets as rigorously as possible.